NDIS Approved

 If you need to see a psychologist, contact our helpful support team to discuss your requirements, or you can submit your query directly online.

-In addition to our mobile support, we also welcome clients to come into our Melbourne, Brisbane or Sydney centres for appointments.
+In addition to our mobile support, we also welcome clients to come into our Melbourne, Brisbane, or Sydney centres for appointments.
 Appointments take place in private and accessible spaces to ensure our clients and their families feel secure and comfortable.

 Connect2Care is an approved NDIS psychology provider.
-We work to support and guide participants and their families striving for positive change.
+We work to support and guide participants and their families in striving for positive change.
 Our Psychologists set clear strategies and goal-directed interventions based on the best practises of psychological therapy.

 Our Psychologists work alongside our Occupational Therapists, Speech Pathologists, Physiotherapists, Exercise Physiologists, Allied Health Assistants, Dieticians, and Social Workers as required, providing a united and holistic approach to care.
 We also work closely with the families of our clients and their broader support networks to help them achieve their goals.